rohithreddy0087/2layer_MLP_CUDA/README.md

 This project implements a multi-layer perceptron (MLP) for classifying MNIST handwritten digit images using CUDA (Compute Unified Device Architecture).
 The MLP consists of two fully connected layers with a ReLU activation function in between.
 It utilizes parallelism provided by CUDA to accelerate computation on GPU.

+## MLP Architecture

+The MLP architecture consists of two fully connected layers followed by a softmax layer and cross-entropy loss function:

+- Before feeding the images into the MLP, they are flattened into a 1D array.
+Each 28x28 pixel image is flattened into a 784-dimensional vector.
+- Input Layer: 784 neurons (flattened image data)
+- First Hidden Layer: 64 neurons with ReLU activation
+- Second Hidden Layer: 10 neurons (output layer) with softmax activation
+- Loss Function: Cross-entropy loss

+Weights are updated using simple gradient descent.

 ## Code Structure

 The code is organized into several classes: